YQRickWang/PCSC_Non_Linear_Systems/README.md

 #### B. Test from keyboard input

+The tool also supports reading input from keyboard.
+User can type in any test cases into the program.
+For 1d, the variable name should be "x".
+For 2d, variable should be "x" and "y".
+For 3d, variables should be "x", "y" and "z".
+For 4d, variables should be "x", "y", "z" and "w".
+Higher dimension is not supported yet.
+The order of input should follow in order of dimension, functions, derivative functions (derivative for all variables in function 1 then function 2 ...) and fixed point function (only for 1d).
+Following are two examples.
+Gifs also show the process.

+	//Test from keyboard input: Example 1
+	//Command to type in
+	//Expected results:
+	//choose mode
+	>>2
+	//input information about a nonlinear equation
+	>>1
+	>>exp(x)-x-4
+	//Test
+	>>Bisection
+	>>0 2
+	>>Chord
+	>>0 2
+	>>Aitken
+	>>0
+	>>FixedPoint
+	>>0
+	>>Newton1D
+	>>1.0
+	>>ModfiedNewton
+	>>1.0
+	>>2.0
+	//to exit
+	>>exit
+	>>exit

+//remember to insert gif

+	//Tes from keyboard input: Example 2
+	//Expected results: (1.28868 4.28868) or (-1.5071 1.4929)
+	//Command to type in
+	//choose mode
+	>>2
+	//Input information about nonlinear systems
+	>>2
+	>>x^2-y+exp(x)-1
+	>>x-y+3
+	>>2*x+exp(x)
+	>>-1
+	>>1
+	>>-1
+	//Test
+	>>Newton
+	>>1.0 1.0
+	>>ModfiedNewton
+	>>-1 -1
+	>>1

+//remember to insert gif

 #### C. Test from reading txt files

+Our tool can also test from existing txt files.
+The content in the file should following the standard.
+No extra lines are allowed in txt files.
+And all the files shoulde be in the directory "txt_testfiles".
+The order of lines should follow in order of dimension, functions, derivative functions (derivative for all variables in function 1 then function 2 ...) and fixed point function (only for 1d).
+Following are two examples of test from txt files.

+Txt file Content:

+	1
+	5*x^2+exp(2*x)-x-10
+	10*x+2*exp(2*x)-1
+	5*x^2+exp(2*x)-10

+Command type in

+Txt file Content:

+	2
+	x^2-y+exp(x)-1
+	x-y+3
+	2*x+exp(x)
+	-1
+	1
+	-1

+Command type in

 ### 4. List of Features

+#### A. Interactive user experience

+We provide a basic user interface to load existing test cases, read random equations from keyboard as well as read from txt files.
+This interactive interface helps user to switch between different approches.

+#### B. Multiple input approches

+As mentioned in previous part, the tool provides three input ways.
+The first is to load pre-defined test cases which are already defined in the program.
+The second is to read equations from keyboard.
+User can type any appropriate equation or system of equations (less than or equal to 4 variables).
+The program will prase these input automatically and give proper results.
+The third one is reading from txt files.
+The input flow is same as the second approach.
+But these equations are already defined in txt files.

+#### C. Applicable for both single equation and system of equations

+Our program is suitable for solving nonlinear equation with one variable by aitken, newton, bisection and etc. What's more, solving system of equations by newton and modified newton method is also supported.

 ### 5. List of Tests

+#### A. Test from existing test cases

+We have four existing test cases (A, B, C, D), they are already defined in the project.
+User can follow instructions to load and test these test cases.

+#### B. Test from keyboard input

+Same as the examples.
+Please check previous keyboard input examples.

+#### C. Test from txt files

+There are 10 text files in the "txt_testfiles" folder.

+- test1, test2, test3, test4, test5 are test cases with 1 variable
+- test6, test7, test8 are test cases with 2 variables
+- test9 is a test case with 1 variable
+- test10 is a test case with 1 variable

 ### 6. Project Structure